A rigidity theorem for asymptotically flat static manifolds and its applications: Introduction

 for every $n \geq 4$ when $\Sigma= \{ V=V_{0} \}$ is a level set of the bounded static potential $V$.
 When $n< 8$ and $\Sigma$ is outer-minimizing, inequality \eqref{static_level_set} immediately implies \eqref{willmore} (and indeed, an analogous inequality for any $p \in (1,n-1)$) via H\"older's inequality.
 Moreover, \eqref{static_level_set} extends \eqref{willmore} to the $n=3$ case.
 In contrast to their approach, our proof of \thref{level_set_rig} does not utilize the level-set flow.

-Our first application of these theorems is to the problem of uniqueness for static metric extensions, which is currently not well-understood.
-This problem is motivated by R. Bartnik's proposal of a quasi-local mass for compact, spacelike, time-symmetric submanifolds of spacetime-- see \cite{mass_3_metrics} and \cite{static_extension}.
-Here, we would like to show rotational symmetry of any asymptotically flat static manifold with constant mean curvature and intrinsically round boundary.
-We study this problem using a stability assumption on this CMC boundary.
+Our first application of these theorems is to the problem of uniqueness for static metric extensions.
+This problem is motivated by R. Bartnik's proposal of a quasi-local mass for compact, spacelike, time-symmetric submanifolds of spacetime-- see \cite{mass_3_metrics} and \cite{static_extension} for a review.
+Here, we would like to show that any asymptotically flat static manifold with a boundary that is both intrinsically round and CMC is rotationally symmetric.
+Due to work by Anderson in \cite{static_existence} and Huang-An in \cite{existence_static_extension}, we know this is true whenever this manifold is assumed to be sufficiently close to the Schwarzschild manifold in a suitable topology.
+In this paper, we approach the question of global uniqueness using a stability assumption on the boundary.

 The stability operator $S_{\Sigma}$ of a CMC hypersurface $\Sigma^{n-1}$ of a Riemannian manifold $(M^{n},g)$ is

 A result by Miao (\cite{boundary_effects}, Corollary 2), establishes for $n=3$ the uniqueness of static metric extensions for the Bartnik data of the Euclidean sphere under the condition $\lambda_{1}(S_{\Sigma}) \geq 0$ on the first eigenvalue of $S_{\Sigma}$.
 Here, we define a natural extension of this stability condition in terms of mean curvature and area to apply to more general CMC Bartnik data.